nfroidure/buildbranch/README.md

 Type: `String`
 Default: 'gh-pages'

-The branch on wich to publish.
+The branch on which to publish.

 ##### options.folder
 Type: `String`